ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 # Cloudant events source
 {: #openwhisk_cloudant}

-Learn how to listen for changes to a {{site.data.keyword.cloudant}} database, filter database change events, and use an action sequence to process a document from a {{site.data.keyword.cloudant_short_notm}} database.
-The `/whisk.system/cloudant` package enables you to work with a {{site.data.keyword.cloudant_short_notm}} database, and includes the following actions and feeds:
+Learn how to listen for changes to an {{site.data.keyword.cloudant}} database, filter database change events, and use an action sequence to process a document from an {{site.data.keyword.cloudant_short_notm}} database.
+The `/whisk.system/cloudant` package enables you to work with an {{site.data.keyword.cloudant_short_notm}} database, and includes the following actions and feeds:

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |